efekarakus/efekarakus-blog/_posts/2019-09-26-when-to-wrap-errors.md

 Error: failed to read config from /Users/abc: failed to read file from /Users/abc/.settings.xml: failed to open /Users/abc/.settings.xml: open /Users/abc/.settings.xml: no such file or directory
 ```

 We're repeating the `/Users/abc/.settings.xml` path 3 times in the error.
-The last path can't be avoided as it comes form `os.Open` so we can't get rid of that one.
+We can't omit the last path as it comes form `os.Open`.
+We can't omit the error from [1] either as it outlines the task that we're trying to perform.
 However, one of `"failed to read file from /Users/abc/.settings.xml"` [2] or `"failed to open /Users/abc/.settings.xml"` [3] is unnecessary.

 ## Recommendation [#](#recommendation-)

 **Wrap only the errors coming from public function or methods.
 Otherwise, propagate them.**

-This way we focus on the knowledge that's needed to perform a task, interactions with the public interfaces, have additional contexts.
+This way we focus on the knowledge that's needed to perform a task, the interactions with the public interfaces, have additional contexts.
-Otherwise, the error message focuses on the order needed to perform a task which is information leakage.
+Otherwise, the error message surfaces interactions that are implementation details, our package private functions, to perform a task which is information leakage to the reader.

 In the example above, we'd modify [2] to just propagate the error since it's making a call to a package private function `readFile`.
 However, [1], [3], and [4] remain intact as they interact with `config.Read`,  `os.Open` and `ioutil.ReadAll` which are all public functions.